picortex/bitframe/docs/bitframe/sdk/SignInScope.md

     - [status](../../../bitframe-utils/presenters/core/src/commonMain/kotlin/presenters/feedbacks/FormFeedback.kt)

-      The status property presents gives you access to get feedback from the viewmdoel.
-The feedback can be due to an error, success, or a background work that is being done by the viewmodel
+      The status property presenter gives you access to get feedback from the viewmodel.
+The feedback can be due to an error, success, loading, or any background work that currently is being done by the viewmodel

       ```typescript
       if(state instanceof State.Form) {